jtmoon79/goto_http_redirect_server/README.md

       The "to URL" field corresponds to HTTP Header "Location" in the server Redirect reply.

-      A redirects file entry has four columns separated by a tab character "\t";
+      A redirects file entry has four fields separated by a tab character "\t";
       "from path", "to URL", "added by user", "added on datetime".
 For example,

         hr  http://human-resources.mycorp.local/login       bob     2019-09-07 12:00:00

-      The last two columns, "added by user" and "added on datetime", are intended for record-keeping within an organization.
+      The last two fields, "added by user" and "added on datetime", are intended for record-keeping within an organization.

       A passed redirect (either via --from-to or --redirects file) should have a